 The Acting BFA Program

-The professional actor training program is a four-year sequential course of study in acting—voice, speech, movement for actors, dramatic literature, and history of the theatre, supplemented by offerings in stage combat, performance improvisation, Lecoq technique, acting for camera, makeup, and audition technique.
+The professional actor training program is a four-year sequential course of study in acting—voice, speech, movement for actors, dramatic structure, and history of the theatre, supplemented by offerings in stage combat, performance improvisation, mask work, acting for camera, makeup, and audition technique.
 The schedule is rigorous; in a typical week, a student works directly with faculty members for 27 to 40 hours and spends a comparable amount of time in preparation.

-- During the third and fourth years, classroom work broadens to consider the elements of style and modes of behavior in various historical periods and in different media.
-During these last two years, the student is continuously engaged in rehearsal and public performance.
-The productions provide a wide range of experience, from the contemporary to the classic, and are directed by visiting professionals as well as experienced resident faculty.
+- During the third and fourth years, classroom work continues, and the principles learned in the first two years are applied rigorously in rehearsal and performance.
+Purchase Repertory Theatre productions provide a wide range of experience, from the contemporary to the classic, and are directed by visiting professionals as well as experienced resident faculty.

-The acting BFA program is one of four in the nation that meets the standards of the Consortium of Conservatory Theatre Training Programs.
-In the fourth year, those actors who (in the collective opinion of the faculty) are most representative of the four years of a conservatory training program are presented under Consortium auspices to an invited audience of more than 300 agents, producers, and casting directors in New York City and Los Angeles.
+The acting BFA program is one of five in the nation that meets the standards of the Consortium of Conservatory Theatre Training Programs.
+In the fourth year, graduating seniors are presented to an invited audience of agents, producers, and casting directors in New York City and Los Angeles.

 Please note: The acting BFA program does not offer training in musical theatre.

 A very high percentage of alumni continue to find employment in the acting profession.
 They appear constantly on Broadway and Off Broadway, in films, on television, and in related media.